lemonstener/mixerdb/readme.md

     - GET /cocktails/id/:id --> get single cocktail by id (also displays ingredients)
     - GET /cocktails/name/:name --> get single cocktail by name (exact match.
 Also displays ingredients)
     - GET /cocktails/like/:name --> get multiple cocktails that partially match the name

-## Notes

-This app is more of an encyclopedia for cocktails at this moment.
-There are no options right now for users to create their own accounts or cocktails, but that might change in the future.

 ## Credits